ezubaric/acl-2023/_pages/faq.md

 was not re-submitted to ARR.
 {: .answer}

-Q:My paper has been reviewed by ARR and I intend to commit to this conference; can I post it to ArXiv?
-{: .question}
-A: Yes, the anon period does not apply to papers that have been through ARR (so long as they obeyed the anon policy before the ARR reviewing).
-{: .answer}

 Q: Do I have to submit to SOFTCONF if I commit from ARR?
 {: .question}
 A: No you do not have to.
-Just commit directly through the same SOFTCONF system.
+Just commit directly through the same SOFTCONF system after you have your ARR reviews.
 We will make the submission page ready after the direct submission deadline.
 {: .answer}

 Q: I want to commit my ARR submission and cannot find the submission link.